adhocmaster/drone-dataset-tools/README.md

 ## Citation

-If you use one of our datasets or these scripts in your work, please cite our datasets as follows:
+If you use this Crossing Dataset Extractor, you need to cite both our tool paper and inD paper
 ### inD Paper
 ```
 @INPROCEEDINGS{inDdataset,